 Three brain chemicals -- noradrenaline (norepinephrine), serotonin, and dopamine -- are involved in both brain and bodily functions.
 Noradrenaline and serotonin have been consistently linked to psychiatric mood disorders such as depression and bipolar disorder.
 Dopamine is commonly linked with the pleasure system of the brain.
 Disruption to the dopamine system is connected to psychosis and schizophrenia, a severe mental disorder characterized by distortions in reality and illogical thought patterns and behaviors.

 The brain chemical serotonin is connected to many body functions such as sleep, wakefulness, eating, sexual activity, impulsivity, learning, and memory.
-Researchers believe that abnormal serotonin levels contribute to mood disorders (depression and bipolar).
+Researchers believe that abnormal functioning of brain circuits that involve serotonin as a chemical messenger contribute to mood disorders (depression and bipolar disorder).

 Is Bipolar Disorder Genetic?